opendocsg/slw-judgments-backfill/2002_SGHC_190/report.md

 66     Various other inconsistencies were raised, all of which were fully dealt with by the trial judge in coming to her decision.
 I could see no fault in her finding that Donald’s evidence was generally cogent, believable and supported by evidence from other prosecution witnesses.

 67     With regard to the submission in (v), the trial judge had borne in mind provision 116(b) of the Evidence Act (Cap 97) when she scrutinised the Donald’s evidence and explicitly cautioned herself as to this fact.
-In _Jimina Jacee d/o CD Athananasius v PP_ [2000] 2 SLR 205, I held that s116(b) of the Evidence Act did not mean that an accomplice’s evidence _must_ b e presumed to be unworthy of credit.
+In _Jimina Jacee d/o CD Athananasius v PP_ <span class="citation">[2000] 2 SLR 205</span>, I held that s116(b) of the Evidence Act did not mean that an accomplice’s evidence _must_ b e presumed to be unworthy of credit.
 The correct approach should be:

  Whether or not the accomplice’s evidence is reliable will depend on all the circumstance of each case.
 All that the court is required to do is to scrutinise such evidence carefully [italics added]